-The second NeuroCAS event held 20-21 October 2018 in Cleveland, Ohio, was attended by researchers and entrepreneurs across the fields of bio-signals and neurotechnology.
-On the heels of IEEE BioCAS conference, the intent of this collaborative workshop was to offer an opportunity for those within the larger biomedical circuits and systems community interested in brain activity and neurotechnology to interact, hear perspectives outside of their community, and most importantly, discuss current challenges as well as new opportunities across the fields of electrocorticography (ECoG) and brain-body axis (PNS/ANS) interfaces.
+The second NeuroCAS event held 20–21 October 2018 in Cleveland, OH, USA, was attended by researchers and entrepreneurs across the fields of biosignals and neurotechnology.
+On the heels of the IEEE BioCAS Conference, the intent of this collaborative workshop was to offer an opportunity for those within the larger biomedical circuits and systems community interested in brain activity and neurotechnology to interact, hear perspectives outside of their community, and most importantly, discuss current challenges as well as new opportunities across the fields of electrocorticography (ECoG) and brain–body axis (PNS/ANS) interfaces.

 The workshop was fueled by a series of brief invited talks, with each speaker not only sharing expertise but also modeling scenarios of opportunities and challenges in different research and entrepreneurial spaces.
 In addition, participants were asked to note challenges they have encountered in their own work in the hopes that the event would lead to the beginnings of collaborative research and solutions through group discussion (pictured below).

 Fostering new partnership models (e.g., clinician-research teams) and shifting away from an appliance mentality will be key to creating a platform economy for neural devices, according to Denison.
-By pursuing new design perspectives, forward looking architecture (consider research kits, for example), and business research models, the clinical translation space will become more accessible to neuroscience researchers and designers.
+By pursuing new design perspectives, forward looking architecture (e.g., research kits), and business research models, the clinical translation space will become more accessible to neuroscience researchers and designers.

 Andrew Jackson, Wellcome Trust Senior Research Fellow in the Institute of Neuroscience at Newcastle University, highlighted key challenges surrounding neurostimulation, particularly when attempting to close the loop.
 These include challenges surrounding recording of brain signals, including electrode encapsulation.
-Field potentials are more stable but present difficulties for interpretation as each electrode captures brain signals slightly differently.
-However, there is opportunity here for design of new electrodes as well as designing better ways to record from the brain, e.g., engineering the brain to be more receptive by using optogenetics (see work being done through CANDO — an interdisciplinary project to develop a cortical implant for optogenetic neural control of seizures, for example).
+However, there is opportunity here for design of new electrodes as well as designing better ways to record from the brain, including engineering the brain to be more receptive by using optogenetics (e.g., work being done through CANDO—an interdisciplinary project to develop a cortical implant for optogenetic neural control of seizures).

 The field of neuromodulation is another area of growth opportunity for neuroscience and neurotechnology.
 Jeffrey Ardell, MD, Founding Director of the UCLA Neurocardiology Research Program of Excellence, discussed the science behind sensing and neuromodulation-based therapies for treatment of heart disease, including vagus nerve stimulation (see also “Neuromodulation Poses Next Step in Treating Heart Disease”).
 Efforts such as these rely on multidisciplinary teams to contribute expertise to further understanding of the structure function of the nervous system and how best to work within that system to effect signal changes for health and well-being.
 There are currently unmet clinical needs in this sphere, which provide openings for neurotechnology.

-Knowing the entrepreneurial landscape helps to gauge the likelihood of success for new technology.
-Venture investment in neurotech devices is growing, according to Brian Pepin, former engineering lead for Galvani who has recently moved into the entrepreneurial space.
+Knowing the entrepreneurial landscape helps to gauge the likelihood of success for new technology, and venture investment in neurotech devices is growing, according to Brian Pepin, former Engineering Lead for Galvani who has recently moved into the entrepreneurial space.
 If clinical neural interface performance is limited by both surgical cost and neuroscience understanding, incremental changes that focus on user-centered design often are a better place for small startups.
-These include devices that don’t require surgery to implant, using ultrasound for example, although it’s important to recognize that such devices may be more complicated for clinicians than traditional surgery and need to be marketed accordingly.
+These include devices that don’t require surgery to implant, using ultrasound for example, although it’s important to recognize that such devices may be more complicated for clinicians than traditional surgery and need to marketed accordingly.
 Other areas to explore include digital therapeutics that present lower costs, fast integration, and a simpler regulatory path.
-There are opportunities here for hybrid systems, new biosensors, and artificial intelligence.
+There are opportunities here for hybrid systems, new biosensors, and artificial intelligence (AI).

 Exploring the Possibilities

-Looking toward the future of neuroscience, attendees voiced the need for education to embrace multi-disciplinary approaches in order to prepare young researchers for the breadth of this work, and more emphasis needs to be place on collaboration and sharing of research among different stakeholders.
+Looking toward the future of neuroscience, attendees voiced the need for education to embrace multidisciplinary approaches in order to prepare young researchers for the breadth of this work, and emphasized that collaboration and sharing of research among different stakeholders was vital.
 Participants also noted that in general, the public perception of neurotechnology versus drug therapy is a value add, but how to capitalize on that perception while managing media hype is an important consideration.
 In addition, fundamental differences remain between work done in the academic and research setting to generate knowledge and that of a startup focused on consumer applications.
 Bringing these different drivers closer together with the brain at the center may help drive mechanisms forward.